civilian-sai/food_recommendation/README.md

 ## Dataset

-Get the dataset from kaggle and save it in backend folder and the below is the link, enter the link and download recipes.csv
+Get the dataset(recipes.csv) from kaggle or google drive link and save it in backend folder and the below is the link, enter the link and download recipes.csv

 ```bash
   https://www.kaggle.com/code/tanishqdublish/diet-recommendation-system-preprocessing/input